fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Storage).

-*Blueprint:* In the storage room at the back end of Delta.
+*Blueprint:* In the storage room at the back end of Delta, or $750 at RAPP-2.

 *Cost:* 6x [Building Material](#building-material)